Execution date set for Mississippi man accused of killing teen in 2000 - NewsBreak

 Prosecutors said Loden challenged his conviction and sentenced many times, but he exhausted all state and federal remedies.

 Mississippi’s most recent execution was in November 2021.
-A lethal injection was given to David Neal Cox, who had pleaded guilty to killing his estranged wife and sexually assaulting her young daughter as her mother lay dying in 2012.700_608154 Download
+A lethal injection was given to David Neal Cox, who had pleaded guilty to killing his estranged wife and sexually assaulting her young daughter as her mother lay dying in 2012.